ShineSong/storagekeeper/README.md

 When you sort your chest or icebox, the mod search for the nearby chest and icebox within distance(default 10).Then classify stuffs by categories,e.g. resources,tools,weapons.Next merge the stackable items which can be.Finally push all of them into storage,current opened chest have highest priority so the current container will be filled first.

 ## Release History
+### v1.1.3 15/jan/2016
+- Fix : If you press sort key without open chest since you login,server will crash.

 ### v1.1.2 14/jan/2016
 - Fix : Turn off the debug flag

 ### v1.1.1 14/jan/2016
 - Fix : Bug of If others opened one chest,the chest will be permanently removed and not be mananged.

 ### v1.1.0 13/jan/2016
 - Fix : Arrangement invoked when user is chatting or using console.
 - Fix : Add share lock to prevent items lost when sorting.